TestwayWeb3/TestwayWeb3/README.md

 ### 👋 Hi, I'm Testway!

 I'm a dedicated Web3 contributor with extensive experience in testnets, node operations, and community moderation.
-I’ve worked with projects like Stride, Nolus, and LayerEdge, focusing on blockchain validation, node deployment, and community engagement.
+I’ve worked with projects like Stride, and Nolus, focusing on blockchain validation, node deployment, and community engagement.

 #### 💼 Web3 Experience
 - **Stride**: